PaulJur/PaulJur/README.md

 A 2D puzzle game made on my first internship for Kiberuostas.
 The game is scripted in C# and made in Unity Game Engine.
 Includes 3 levels with increasing difficulty, the company was happy with my little game as it was made per request for as an ad.

 ⚔️ <a href="https://github.com/PaulJur/TurnBasedGame" rel="nofollow">Turn-Based Text-Based RPG</a>
-A Text-Based RPG made in C#.
-The game has a random encounter system with simple AI where it will decide to either Attack, Heal or Nothing and item dropping .
-Players have an inventory system, leveling and for now a single sword to equip and potions to heal with.
+This C#-based text RPG features a random encounter system with simple AI for monsters, deciding between Attack, Heal, or Defend actions.
+The game includes an inventory system, leveling, and equipment management with a single sword and healing potions.
+Notably, a JSON data saving and loading system has been implemented for seamless progress retention.
+The game incorporates monster scaling, adjusting difficulty as players level up.
+There are four distinct monster types, each capable of dodging player attacks.
+The game also includes one boss encounter, adding an extra layer of challenge and strategy to the gameplay.

 🎲 <a href="https://github.com/PaulJur/Dice-Game" rel="nofollow"> Dice Game</a>
 A simple Dice rolling game made in C# where you roll a dice against an opponent.
 Has scoring and shows who won.